guinetn/basecamp/assets/books/computer_science/software_design_rules/design_patterns/_design_patterns.md

 # DESIGN PATTERNS

 Modelised solutions of common problems
+- Contains expert knowledge about "best practices"
+- Avoid us to "reinventing the wheel"
+- Based on more general, underlying principles (oop, solid, modularity, loose coupling…)

+Design patterns template:
+* Pattern Name
+* Problem: What problem this pattern tries to solve?
+* Solution: How do we solve the problem?
+* Benefits: additionnal benefits besides solving above-mentioned problem?
+* Consequences: any potential drawbacks of applying this patterns?

 1. Gang of Four Patterns (Most Popular)
 2. Enterprise Patterns
 3. SOA and Messaging Patterns
 4. Model-View Patterns
+5. Performance Patterns

 |4 parts of a design pattern||